US Symbols and Famous Places that are quite Fascinating

 The US National Flower – Rose

-The rose was designated as the official flower and floral emblem of the United States of America in 1986.
 The rose grows naturally throughout North America, blooming in several colors including red, pink, white, or yellow, and can have a wonderfully rich aroma.

 The rose is a symbol of love and beauty, as well as war and politics, all over the world.
 Several of the 50 states have also adopted the rose as their official state flower, including New York, Oklahoma, Georgia, Iowa, and North Dakota.